An informational interview is an interview that you

 Step 2: Schedule a meeting with the professional(s)

-Call the contact person whose name you received.
+Contact the person whose name you received.
 Tell them who referred you first.
-Ask the contact what day is good.
+Ask the contact if they would be willing to speak with you and what day is good.
 Be flexible and polite.

 Step 3: Go to the interview and ask questions